patatetom/fancypy/README.md

 ...
 ```

-once FancyPy installed, the directory can be served with this configuration :
+once fancypy installed, the directory can be served with this simple configuration :

 ```
 # cat /etc/nginx/nginx.conf